 Let’s look at another example with a monthly series.
-The following model captured a lag 1 trend, a cycle that uses the monthOfYear derived attribute, and an auto-regressive component of 44 points:
+The following model didn’t find a trend pattern per say but applied a lag 1 transformation to the data.
+It detected a cycle that uses the monthOfYear derived attribute, and an auto-regressive component of 44 points:

 A time series model can detect multiple cycles.
-The following model captured a lag 2 trend and two cycles based on the dayOfWeek and the dayOfYear derived attributes:
+The following model captured two cycles based on the dayOfWeek and the dayOfYear derived attributes: